Implementing the ACSC Essential 8 with Microsoft 365

 I have had this request on my backburner for a while, and I finally got around to knocking it out: from a reader in the Land Down Under–Australia!

-Update: Microsoft has a much-improved set of Learn articles on the Essential Eight, with detailed guidance on implementing the three Maturity Levels (MLs) for each of the Essential Eight security controls.
+UPDATE: Microsoft has a much-improved set of Learn articles on the Essential Eight, with detailed guidance on implementing the three Maturity Levels (MLs) for each of the Essential Eight security controls.

 Have a look at these resources if you are looking for the “most bang for your security buck” so to speak.